gmr/ssm-ps-template/README.md

 | `group`       | An optional group or gid to set as the group of the rendered file                    |
 | `mode`        | Optional file mode and permissions set using chmod                                   |

+If there are parent directories in the `destination` path that do not exist, they will be created.

 ### Extended Templating Functionality

 In addition to the base functionality exposed by Jinja2, the following Python functions have been added: